Nondeterministic Finite automata¶

 Constructions.

-Other algorithms are included in mata::nfa::Plumbing (simplified API for, e.g., binding) and mata::nfa::algorithms (concrete implementations of algorithms, such as for complement).
+Other algorithms are included in mata::nfa::plumbing (simplified API for, e.g., bindings) and mata::nfa::algorithms (concrete implementations of algorithms, such as for complement).

 -